Getting mad or forgetful after taking a laxative?

 What Is the Connection Between Infant Constipation, Diarrhea, and

-And don't ever forget that children aren't born with
+And don't ever forget that the cases of congenital

-in many cases, their doctors.
+in many cases, of their doctors.
 If you let this problem fester unresolved

 until they “grow out if it,” you and your child may end